rails/webpacker/README.md

 #### React

-React is supported and you just need to add relevant packages,

 ```bash
 yarn add react react-dom @babel/preset-react
 ```

-if you are using typescript, update your `tsconfig.json`
+...if you are using typescript, update your `tsconfig.json`

 ```json
 {